MFDonadeli/dev-studies/Docker/Readme.md

 CMD [<comando>,<continuacao_comando>], essa linha vai ser substituida sempre por um comando se passada na hora da execução (comando variável):
     docker run --rm <container> echo "oi", ele mostra oi ao invés de CMD['echo', 'Hello World']

+To run an app without having the app

+docker run --rm -it -v $(pwd)/:/usr/src/app -p 3000:3000 node:15 bash

+This will run the image node:15 sharing my current dir as /usr/src/app from the image, then we can run any technology that is inside a image without having it in my computer.

+If I want to share all the sources that I generate I only have to create a docker file like NoInstall.Dockerfile

+## Images optimization

+When working on development mode we have an image that has lots of resources installed

+### Multi stage building